What is a Sinus Rhythm?

-This page provides an introduction to sinus rhythms and links to training materials on this website.
+This page provides an introduction to sinus rhythms and links to our EKG interpretation courses and drills.

 - Normal Sinus Rhythm

 - Sinus Bradycardia